N1 highway (Philippines): Cagayan Valley

 Entering the Cagayan Valley region, N1 follows Manila North Road up to barangay Bangag, Aparri.
 From there, it turns south and becomes Bangag-Magapit Road up to the Magapit Interchange in Lal-lo.
-Within Lal-lo, N1 is also known as Logac–Magapit Road between namesake barangays Logac and Magpit.
+Within Lal-lo, N1 is also known as Logac–Magapit Road between namesake barangays Logac and Magapit.
 The segment includes the Magapit Suspension Bridge, which spans over the Cagayan River before meeting the Magapit Interchange.

 At the interchange, it turns southeast and becomes Cagayan Valley Road from Magapit, Lal-lo to Tuguegarao, running parallel to the Cagayan River.
 In Tuguegarao, N1 turns east at the roundabout intersection with N106 (Tuguegarao Diversion Road) and N51 (Santiago–Tuguegarao Road) to bypass the city proper towards Peñablanca and run parallel to the Cagayan River up to Reina Mercedes, Isabela.
 It then enters the province of Isabela and Nueva Vizcaya as Maharlika Highway, although it is alternatively called Cagayan Valley Road up to Guiguinto, Bulacan.
 It serves as the main artery of Isabela alongside N51.
 In Santiago, Isabela, it turns southwest at the Mabini Rotonda, its intersection with N51, and becomes a one-way northbound route.
 Southbound traffic is redirected via R.C.
 Miranda Road and Boulevard to bypass this one-way section.

 At Nueva Vizcaya, N1 runs parallel to and crosses the Magat River.
 In Solano, it navigates through the poblacion locally as J. Manzano Street, cutting through as J.P.
 Rizal Avenue, and finally exiting as Aquino Avenue towards its segment bypassing Bayombong poblacion.
 Further in Santa Fe, it then reaches the Dalton Pass, where Sierra Madre and Caraballo Sur meet.

 Although Cagayan Valley Road is limited to Cagayan, its name also alternatively extends up to N1's section in Bulacan.